busybox11/busybox11/README.md

 ## here are some of my projects.
 - [NowPlaying for Spotify](https://github.com/busybox11/NowPlaying-for-Spotify), a modern-looking Spotify visualizer, available at [nowplayi.ng](https://nowplayi.ng)
+- [MyPlaying](https://github.com/busybox11/MyPlaying), a Spotify-related website that provides real-time informations (like widgets) about your playing information.
+Featured below
 - [codesearch](https://github.com/busybox11/codesearch), a browser extension that shows StackOverflow posts' best answers in a Google Search card
 - [insta-discord](https://github.com/busybox11/insta-discord), an Instagram integration for Discord
 - [jsontranstool](https://github.com/busybox11/jsontranstool), you guessed it, a translation tool using JSON files, using Electron as a GUI with Tailwind and AlpineJS